Composition of Editorial Council (in alphabetical order)

 Professor Alexander Voronov, PhD, Dr habil, is a specialist in econometrics.
 His scope of research includes trends in scientific publication activities, language of science, development of scientific paradigms, marketing of science and technology, economics of science, and Science – Technology – Society studies.
 Prior to Kuban State University, Alexander worked in University of Law, Economics and Science and Plekhanov Russian University of Economics.
 As a lecturer, he teaches Strategic Marketing, Regional Trade Strategies and Innovative Marketing Communications.

-Daniel von Wachter is a German religious philosopher and Professor of the International Academy for Philosophy in the Principality of Liechtenstein.
+Daniel von Wachter is a German cultural researcher, religious philosopher and Professor of the International Academy for Philosophy in the Principality of Liechtenstein.
 His main research interests include metaphysics, analytical philosophy of religion, ontology, causality, natural laws and free will.

 Prof Dr Dr von Wachter first studied ar the Technical University of Munich, where ge received his undergraduate degree in engineering in 1991.
 After that, hestudied at the Ludwig Maximilians University in Munich, where he enrolled in Protestant theology and passed his intermediate examination there a year later.
 Then von Wachter studied philosophy and musicology at the University of Innsbruck and in 1995 passed his examination for a Master of Philosophy.
 In 1997 he received his doctorate degree in Philosophy from the University of Hamburg in ontology with the dissertation Things and Properties.
 Finally von Wachter moved to Oxford University, where he studied philosophical theology with the religious philosopher Richard Swinburne.
 He received his Master's degree in 1999 and his PhD in 2003 with a thesis Modality, Causality and God.